rgommers/pixi-dev-scipystack/README.md

 ### Setup

-In the root directory of this repository, run `pixi run clone-all` to clone all of the source repos into the workspace.
-Alternatively, you can select only specific repos to clone, like `pixi run clone-numpy`.
+In the root directory of this repository:
+- run `pixi run clone-all` to clone all of the source repos into the workspace
+  - alternatively, you can select only specific repos to clone, like `pixi run clone-numpy`
+- fork repositories with `pixi run fork-all`
+  - this forks repositories under the username set with `gh`, and sets `upstream` and `origin` remotes appropriately
+  - similarly, you can select specific repos to fork, like `pixi run fork-numpy`

+`pixi run clone-fork-all` will do all of this in one go.

 ### Usage